Deep-tomography: iterative velocity model building with deep learning: Results

-Representativeness in the training set is a critical point in machine learning by construction, the model that learns from what it is presented to it.
+Representativeness in the training set is a critical point in machine learning by construction, since the network learns from what it is presented to it.
 Therefore, a training dominated by extremes and anomaly cases are likely to have a poor performance.
 However, the true parameter space probability distribution of real data and the relevant parameters to describe the data are unknown.
 For example, the relevant parameters could be the geometry of the layers, the velocity range, the reflectivity.
-Thus, we add additional steps in the geologically flow that built the training set, increasing its complexity to check if the new trained U-Nets obtain better results with the Marmousi model.
-When comparing the velocity trends of our training set 1 and the Marmousi model, we noted that Marmousi presents some high contrast low-velocity layers, absent in training set 1.
-Set 1 only presents high-velocity layers, as described in the data-set construction section.
-Moreover, we adjusted a minimal distance between the water layer and the first sediment interface when defining the depth of the final depositions in set 1.
-Thus, we constructed a new training data-set, including low-velocity layers, and besides, we reduced the water layer's distance to the first sediment interface to account for the shallow faults that dominate the central portion of the model.
+Thus, we add additional steps in the geologically flow that built the training set, increasing its complexity to check if the new trained U-Nets obtain better results with the Marmousi model. \\